wallarm/product-documentation/docs/2.18/updating-migrating/separate-postanalytics.md

 [docs-module-update]:   nginx-modules.md

-#   Updating the Separately Installed Postanalytics Module
+#   Upgrading the postanalytics module

 These instructions describe the steps to update the postanalytics module installed on a separate server.
-Postanalytics module must be updated before [updating Linux node packages][docs-module-update].
+Postanalytics module must be updated before [Upgrading Wallarm NGINX modules][docs-module-update].

 ## Step 1: Add new Wallarm repository